jcdavenport/sentiment_analysis/README.md

 # Sentiment Analysis
-**Text pre-processing, and sentiment analysis using datasets captured from Twitter live stream.**
+**Text pre-processing, and sentiment analysis accuracy testing using datasets captured from Twitter live stream.**
-:sunglasses:
+VERSION: 1.0 :sunglasses:

 This tool will produce 2 sets of text files:
 **TRAINING SET(2 files):**
 The *first* file will contain tweets with a generally **positive** sentiment, such as "I am happy".